- iOS 11.0+

 robot file in the source code.)

-Then, examine the key-value pairs in that dictionary to calculate animation parameters for your model.
-There are 52 unique
+renderer: delegate callback.
+Then, examine the key-value pairs in that dictionary to calculate animation parameters for your 3D content and update that content accordingly.

-ARBlend coefficients.
-Your app can use as few or as many of them as neccessary to create the artistic effect you want.
+ARBlend coefficients, of which your app can use as few or as many as necessary to create the artistic effect you want.
 In this sample, the

 ARBlend parameters to one axis of the